wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#float">Float</a></td>
 <td>

-Returns the overall response latency(95th percentile value) for a given time range by provided tenant Id, environment Id and organization Id.
+Returns the overall response latency (95th percentile value) during the given time range for the specified combination of tenant ID, environment ID, and organization ID.

 </td>
 </tr>